-The law provides that the standard monthly premium rate, promulgated in December to apply for both aged and disabled enrollees under the supplementary medical insurance program, shall be the adequate actuarial rate for enrollees age 65 and older; but not greater than the standard monthly premium rate for the fiscal year in which the promulgation is made, increased by the percent that the old-age, survivors, and disability insurance benefit level increased between June 1st of the year in which the promulgation is made and June 1st of the succeeding year (according to the law in effect at the time of promulgation).
+The law provides that the standard monthly premium rate, promulgated in December to apply for both aged and disabled enrollees under the Supplementary Medical Insurance Program, shall be the adequate actuarial rate for enrollees age 65 and older; but not greater then the standard monthly premium rate for the fiscal year in which the promulgation is made, increased by the percent that the old-age, survivors, and disability insurance benefit level increased between June first of the year in which the promulgation is made and June first of the succeeding year (according to the law in effect at the time of promulgation).

-The standard monthly premium rate promulgated in December 1971 for fiscal year 1973 was \$5.80.
-The OASDI benefit table was increased by 20 percent in September 1972.
-Since 120 percent of \$5.80 (\$6.96) exceeds the adequate actuarial rate (\$6.30), the limitation does not apply and the standard monthly premium rate is \$6.30.
+The standard monthly premium rate promulgated in December 1972 for fiscal year 1974 was \$6.30.

+Pub.
+Law 93-66 increased the OASDI benefit table by 5.9 percent effective for June 1974.
+Since 105.9 percent of \$6.30 is \$6.70 (rounded to the nearest \$0.10), the limitation does not apply and the standard monthly premium rate is \$6.70.